 There is no cure for polio.
 The best way to prevent it is with is polio vaccination.
 Doctors can only treat the symptoms once you have polio.

 These are some of the things that may make you more comfortable:

 In advanced cases of leg weakness, you may need a wheelchair or other mobility device.

-IPV vaccine or inactivated polio vaccine is an injectable polio vaccine as compared to the OPV vaccine.
+IPV vaccine or Inactivated Polio Vaccine is an injectable polio vaccine as compared to the OPV vaccine.
 In 2000, OPV vaccine was switched out for IPV vaccine.

 IPV or injectable polio vaccine may be given at the same time as other vaccinations.

 The Oral Polio Vaccine has a similar polio vaccine schedule.
 You can have your child vaccinated at polio drops booth near you.

 OPV vaccine or oral polio vaccine is a mixture of live attenuated poliovirus strains of each of the three serotypes.

 It’s possible for polio to return even after you’ve recovered.
 This is why following the polio drops schedule is so important.
 PPS can occur after 15 to 40 years.
 Common symptoms of post-polio syndrome (PPS) are: